alexnavarroal/data_visualisation_group_2/README.md

 **Introduction:** The World Cup's Effectiveness
 The World Cup is a melting pot of chaos and thrill, but embedded within this chaos is a pattern that defines champions.
 This analysis embarks on a mission to decode what constitutes a World Cup champion, using a blend of historical data and contemporary metrics from the football world.
 Central to our narrative is the understanding of key traits that catapult nations to glory in the biggest football tournament on the planet, with a spotlight on Argentina's triumph in 2022.

+The principal statistic that helps understand the winning probabilities is on-target shot percentage, influencing goals scoring probabilities, and hence victory chances.

 **Deeper Insights:** Performance Analysis in the Knockout Stages The journey begins by dissecting team performances in the knockout stages of the World Cup.
 A meticulous examination of goal attempts, pass completion, possession, and shots on target is conducted for each round, from the Round of 16 to the grand finale.
 This analysis is pivotal in unraveling how teams evolve and adapt as the stakes get higher, setting the stage for a deeper understanding of championship qualities.